microsoft/aksworkshop/_entries/03-04 codefresh.md

 1. The Aqua scanner is triggered
 1. The Aqua scanner fetches the image from the Codefresh registry and scans it for vulnerabilities.

-For this tutorial you will scan the sample application at [https://github.com/codefresh-contrib/python-flask-sample-app](https://github.com/codefresh-contrib/python-flask-sample-app)
+For this tutorial, you will scan the sample application at [https://github.com/codefresh-contrib/python-flask-sample-app](https://github.com/codefresh-contrib/python-flask-sample-app)

 {% collapsible %}

 From the left sidebar in Codefresh click on *Pipelines*.
-The click the *Add pipeline* button on the top right.
+Then click the *Add pipeline* button on the top right.
 Name the pipeline *aqua-scan-private-image* or something similar.

-Expand the *Environment variables* and add the following variables (you can also delete the `PORT` one as it is not needed).
+Expand the *Environment variables* and add the following variables (you can also delete the `PORT` one as it is not needed):

 * `AQUA_URL` - the Aqua server from the previous section including port (`http://example.com:80`)
 * `AQUA_SCANNER_USER` - an Aqua user with scanner role